intel/stacks-templates-openfaas/README.md

 #### Sample function

-This function does nothing more than return the OS name.
+This function does nothing more than return the OS information.

 ```bash
 $ echo test | faas-cli invoke <project name> --gateway $<your gateway>